RamezIssac/django-erp-framework/docs/source/usage/tutorial_4.rst

 You can explore the different attributes supported to control how the widget is displayed and extra query parameters sent to server :ref:`report_loader_api`.

-Now, You can organize your template as you see fit, create bootstrap rows and column, use panels.
-The world is yours.
+Now, You can organize your template as you see fit, create bootstrap rows and column, use cards, the world is yours. :)

 Customizing the View page